 536 S. Clark / 101 W. Congress Federal Building

-The GSA project remodeled the building as the new Chicago home of the Department of Homeland Security (DHS).
-A $65 million renovation in 2006 installed an enclosed light court, modernized public reception areas, and a separate entrance on 101 W. Congress Parkway for DHS employees and visitors.
+The 536 S. Clark Federal Building is the Chicago home for the Department of Homeland Security (DHS).
+A $65 million renovation in 2006 installed an enclosed light court, modernized public reception areas, and added a separate entrance on 101 W. Congress Parkway for DHS employees and visitors.

 Property Manager: Gina Carter

-Recovery Act Project Recovery Act funding was used to remove the existing roofing, install new roof drains and piping, and replace the entire roofing system with water proofing, insulation, and insulated concrete.
+Recovery-Act funding was used to remove the existing roofing, install new roof drains and piping, and replace the entire roofing system with water proofing, insulation, and insulated concrete.
 Construction began in April 2010 and was completed in December of that year.
 In summer 2014, new bollards and planters with sustainable plants were installed along Clark Street, while new brick pavers were installed along Congress Parkway.

-1) La Tormenta (The Storm, pictured on left), twin fiberglass/titanium sculptures by Iñigo Manglano-Ovalle, who modeled them after an actual 30-kilometer thundercloud that hit Illinois in 2002, and
+1) La Tormenta (The Storm, pictured at right), twin fiberglass/titanium sculptures by Iñigo Manglano-Ovalle, who modeled them after an actual 30-kilometer thundercloud that hit Illinois in 2002

 This century-old, 10-story former Rand McNally printing house and globe factory was originally designed in 1912 by Chicago architects Holabird and Roche and acquired by the federal government in 1952.
 The building is an example of the Chicago School architectural style, with a steel frame superstructure, masonry exterior walls, and reinforced concrete slab roof and floor.
-This building is listed on the National Register of Historic Places as a contributing resource in the South Loop Printing House Historic District of Chicago.
+As a contributing resource to the South Loop Printing House Historic District of Chicago, this building is listed on the National Register of Historic Places.

 The shortcut for this page is www.gsa.gov/536sclarkfb.